Aarron8899/rub-x-root-redirect/README.md

-# Rub-X Root Redirect
+# Rub-X Redirect
-This repository redirects rub-x.org to www.rub-x.org.
+This repository is used to redirect rub-x.org to www.rub-x.org.